 Contingent liabilities are not reflected in the consolidated financial statements, except for the cases when the outflow of economic benefits is likely to begin and the amount of such liabilities can be reliably measured.
-The information on contingent liabilities is disclosed in the Notes to the consolidated financial statements with the exception of cases when the outflow of economic benefits is unlikely.
+The information on contingent liabilities is disclosed in the Notes to the consolidated financial statements except for cases when the outflow of economic benefits is unlikely.